Muneeb20019/customer-support-ai-agent/README.md

     * Follow the detailed steps in `elevenlabs-prompts/elevenlabs-setup-guide.md` to configure your ElevenLabs agent, including the system prompt, initial greeting, and the tool integration pointing to your n8n URL.
 3.  **Testing:** Interact with your ElevenLabs agent to test the end-to-end functionality.

-## Future Enhancements

-* Integration with a live booking system API for real-time reservations.
-* Support for multiple languages.
-* Advanced sentiment analysis for more empathetic responses.
-* Integration with a CRM system for personalized customer interactions.